 Contemporary Continental Political Theory

-The European Philosophical Legacy: From Kant to the Present
+The European Philosophical Trajectory - From Kant to the Present

 Assessment is carried out by a variety of methods including coursework and a dissertation.

-Normally a minimum of a 2:1 UK honours degree or overseas equivalent.
+UK Upper Second Class Honours degree (2:1); or equivalent.
 However applications will be considered on a case by case basis.

 We will consider students from non-traditional backgrounds on the basis of the submission of a substantial essay on philosophy, or demonstrable research experience, and an interview.